softsoundd/softsoundd.github.io/_posts/2026-06-12-faithful-luma-overview.md

 ### Tone mapping

-The FaithfulLuma tone mapper runs on one number per pixel.
+The Faithful Luma tone mapper runs on one number per pixel.
 It takes the graded HDR colour, computes its luminance, and pushes that single value through an extended Reinhard curve whose shoulder is calibrated so the engine's HDR ceiling lands exactly on display white.
 The RGB is then rescaled until its luminance matches the tone mapped result.
 Channel ratios never change, so hue holds steady from the midtones all the way up the shoulder.

 Truly hot sources still bleach toward white.
 That part is deliberate and worth keeping, because a sun that stays stubbornly yellow looks wrong.
 The difference is that the desaturation now engages well above diffuse white and ramps in smoothly, instead of arriving as a side effect of three channels hitting their ceilings at three different times.